mako314/HobbyWars/README.md

 NEED A DELETE FOR USER HOBBIES -------------- NEEED DISSSSSS CHECK HOW YOU DID USER DELETES

 need a button after entries has been submit to take you back somewhere, maybe all entries page ?

+so entry button needs some work for deletion and to refresh the page

+freaking,

+8/6/2023
+previous wars -
+submit an entry, post works, but doesn't take you anywhere after Also needs back button in case you don't want to submit an entry

+RESULTS
+need a results page, results currently show in user dashboard but nowhere else need a way to submit results, (probably click the competition if you're the owner and then a button near the prizes to assign results? + placement?)

+need a way to refresh userdashboard after entry deletion?

+maybe a button to take you to entry display page in user dashboard?
+Entry display has a button to delete the entry if your user ID matches that entries user_id